 The Gulf Islands are famous for their marine life and the high season runs from March to October, although it is best between June and September, when these tours routinely track down Humpbacks, Orcas, porpoises and seals.

-To Relax on a Salt Spring Island Beach
+5. Relax on a Salt Spring Island Beach

 Although many of the best beaches on Salt Spring are on private land and off-limits to tourists, there are still several good ones to choose from.